inloco/incognia-api-java/README.md

 IncogniaAPI api = IncogniaAPI.init("your-client-id", "your-client-secret");
 ```

-This will create a singleton instance of the IncogniaAPI class, which will handle token renewal automatically.
+This will create a instance of the IncogniaAPI class, which will handle token renewal automatically.
 You should reuse this instance throughout your application.

+The IncogniaAPI class implements the Multiton design pattern by maintaining a single instance per unique (client id, client secret) pair.

 The library also allow the users to configure the call timeout themselves.
 This will give them more control over the expected time response.
 This can be done by calling the init passing the CustomOptions object as a parameter.